BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/composite-view-api.md

   execute against the intermediate Sparql space for each target resource.
 - `{permission}`: String - the permission necessary to query this projection.
 Defaults to `views/query`.

+## Batching queries to the intermediate space

+The queries that projections perform to the intermediate Sparql space can be either executed per individual resource, or in batches containing multiple resources.
+To learn more about it, please refer to the [Composite Sink page](composite-sink.md).

 ## Payload